hyp3ri0n-ng/index-to-cloudsearch/README.md

 # index-to-cloudsearch
 Index to cloudsearch via the rest api

 I've never really found any easily documented uses of the CloudSearch API.
 I had this script laying around and realized it might be illustrative of the REST API, which I always found a bit confusing with boto wrappers and such.
-Anyway, this script is the horrible code I just whipped up to builk upload to AWS CloudSearch.
-Anyway, it just makes a list, then jsonifies the objects to use a pure `requests` based solution
+This script is the horrible code I just whipped up to builk upload to AWS CloudSearch using just the REST API.
+Anyway, it just makes a list, then jsonifies the objects to use a pure `requests`-based solution.
+I guess it'd be nice if I linked him up [](https://requests.readthedocs.io/en/master/

-Anyway the script is simple, it just adds  `concurrent_docs_to_index = 3000` to a list and uses the AWS CloudSearch rest API to bulk upload them, YMMV depending on your docs and stuff.
-Also note: I had to add my IP address in the Allow Config).
+Anyway the script is simple, it just adds  `concurrent_docs_to_index = 3000` to a list and uses the AWS CloudSearch rest API to bulk upload them, YMMV depending on your docs, how big they are and such.
+Also note: I had to add my IP address in the Allow Config and that takes 10 minutes to update for some reason.
+I recommend not sitting there waiting if "it's done yet" and refreshing the page, but instead go grab yourself a water or a beer or something and relax somewhere.

 Also, yup, it's where https://scylla.sh data lives believe it or not.
 Feel free to query it directly :).